AUDIE CORNISH, HOST:

 CORNISH: So, how big an effect would a shutdown have on the economy?

 Some important government economic data could be delayed.
-The monthly employment report is scheduled for Friday and it's not yet clear whether that will come on time, which could weigh down the financial markets.
+The monthly employment report is scheduled for this Friday and it's not yet clear whether that will come on time, which could weigh down the financial markets.
 The Federal Reserve will not be affected.
-It doesn't depend on Congressional appropriations.
+It doesn't depend on congressional appropriations.